Kissing the Pink: Collaborations

 Whitecross, Hall and Stewart collaborated on many dance records in the early 1990s, and made it to the top of the dance charts in 1994 with the artist Mike ("Twangling (Three Fingers in a Box)" on Pukka Records).
 They recorded an album in 2003 with jazz saxophonist Candy Dulfer called Right in My Soul.
 They also worked with Gareth Gates on his Pictures of the Other Side album.
 Whitecross has written a considerable amount of material for pop artists such as Kim Wilde (including her Top 40 hit "Heart over Mind"), Jem, Jaci Velasquez, Jonna Lee, Glen Scott, Leslie Clio, and Shea Seger.
 The band wrote and feature on four tracks on the X-Press 2 album Makeshift Feelgood, alongside Tim DeLaughter, Kurt Wagner and Rob Harvey from the Music.

 Marchioness disaster

-In 1989, former KTP saxophonist Jo Wells, who had gone on to tour with Tears for Fears and the Communards, was aboard a pleasure boat in the Marchioness disaster, which resulted in the deaths of 51 people including a cousin.
-Afterward Wells suffered a nervous breakdown and turned to alcohol.
+In 1989, former KTP saxophonist Jo Wells, who had gone on to tour with Tears for Fears and the Communards, was aboard a pleasure boat in the Marchioness disaster, which resulted in the deaths of 51 people, including a cousin.
+Wells subsequently experienced a mental health crisis and developed a dependency on alcohol.
 She became unable to work, has sold two of her saxophones, and was living on Income Support in 2012.